 Prohibition and administrative orders are searchable by name, institution, city, state, and year at the NCUA’s Administrative Orders webpage.
 The webpage also provides links to the enforcement actions of federal banking agencies against other institutions or their affiliated parties.

-You may view NCUA enforcement orders online or inspect them at NCUA’s Office of General Counsel between 9 a.m. and 4 p.m.
+You may view NCUA enforcement orders online or inspect them at the NCUA’s Office of General Counsel between 9 a.m. and 4 p.m.
 Eastern, Monday through Friday.
-You also may order copies by mail from NCUA at 1775 Duke St., Alexandria, VA 22314-3428.
+You also may order copies by mail from the NCUA at 1775 Duke St., Alexandria, VA 22314-3428.